saint-angels/saint-angels.github.io/_essays/running_log.md

 draft_readers:
 ---
 ## Day 29 03.04.2022
-My flatmate doesn't speak english much, so I've started learning Italian and speaking through google translate voice.
+My flatmate doesn't speak english much, so I've started learning Italian and speaking through google translate.

 ## Day 28 02.04.2022
 A third morning in a row with hangover.
 I'm getting used to it.